Lecrapouille/TimedPetriNetEditor/README.md

 - `[-t|-p|-g]` optional argument to force the type of net:

    - `-t` (default mode) for editing timed Petri nets.
 In this mode, places can have any number of tokens.
-Arcs `Transition -> Place` have unit of time for emulating the duration of the process work (arcs `Place -> Transition` have implicit 0 of unit time).
+Arcs `Transition -> Place` have units of time for emulating the duration of the process work (arcs `Place -> Transition` have implicit 0 of unit time).
 When running the net simulation, tokens are animated and move along arcs at the speed imposed by the arc duration.
 The